JanHerca/urantiapedia/output/wikijs/article/Marilyn_Kulieke/Trust_and_Hope_in_The_Urantia_Book.md

 Spiritual faith produces trust.
 Optimally, that trust will be in the goodness of God, ([UB 101:3.6](/en/The_Urantia_Book/101#p3_6)) Jesus said in a conversation with Ganid, “I am absolutely assured that the entire universe is friendly to me—this powerful truth I insist on believing with a wholehearted trust in spite of all appearances to the contrary.” ([UB 133:1.4](/en/The_Urantia_Book/133#p1_4))

 As Jesus began his mission with his evangelists, he called each by name and asked: "Are you fearful, soft and ease-seeking?
 Are you afraid to trust your fu­ture in the hands of the God of truth, whose sons you are?
-Are you distrustful of the father, whose children you are? ([UB 155:5.13](/en/The_Urantia_Book/155#p5_13)) *The Urania Book* calls each of us to that same challenge.
+Are you distrustful of the father, whose children you are?" ([UB 155:5.13](/en/The_Urantia_Book/155#p5_13)) *The Urania Book* calls each of us to that same challenge.

 Jesus' life represents the life of an individual who bases his life on his implicit trust in God and his fel­lows.
 John Zebedee was greatly influenced by how Jesus took care of his mother and family, even when his fam­ily failed to understand him.
 Watching Jesus in his daily life “produced marked and permanent change in \[John's\] character, changes which manifested them­selves throughout his entire subsequent life.” ([UB 139:4.9](/en/The_Urantia_Book/139#p4_9)) Jesus loved and trusted Judas as he loved and trusted the other Apostles.
 But Judas failed to develop loyal trust and to experience wholehearted love in return. ([UB 177:4.10](/en/The_Urantia_Book/177#p4_10)) Trust in God, inevitably should lead to trust in others.
 As Jesus talked to Andrew and James in one of his morontia appearances he said to Andrew, “If you trust me, trust your brethren more—even Peter.
 I once trusted you with the leadership of your brethren.
 Now must you trust others as I leave you to go to the Fa­thet ..
 And then go on trusting, for I will not fail you.”
 To James he said, “If you trust me more, you will be less impatient with your brethren.
 If you will trust me, it will help you to be kind to the brotherhood of believ­ers.” ([UB 192:2.8](/en/The_Urantia_Book/192#p2_8))